 The key metrics for measuring success in generative search include citation frequency (how often AI models reference your content), brand visibility in search results, share of voice for brand mentions, and the extent to which you dominate "query fan-out" topics.
 These metrics form the core pillars that help you understand how LLM systems valuate and reference your content.

 As LLM-based search transforms how users find information, marketers need new ways to measure digital performance.
-This guide explains important metrics for tracking success across generative search channels.

 How do you measure citation frequency in AI search results?